hardikdeshmukh999/Nesting-Depth-Google-Code-Jam-Qualification-2020-Simplified-Explanation/README.md

 The objective is to solve the problem statement with a minimum of time and space complexity.
 I would recommend that you go through the problem statement and explanation once and try coding, or if you feel less confident, you can always refer to the optimized Python code that can be a bit difficult to understand.

-## Nesting Depth Simplified Explaination
+## Nesting Depth Simplified Explanation

 ### Explanation:
 Traversing the Input elements one by one.